 Adrian Bol

-His films have received top honors worldwide, including Best Director and Best Feature Film at the Ferrara Film Festival, Best Director at the London Independent Film Awards, and Best Feature Filmat both the Hollywood Art and Movie Awards and the New York International Film Festival.
+His most notable feature, Legacy of Lies (2020), became a global success, reaching No. 2 on Netflix U.S. and No. 4 on Netflix UK.
+The film received widespread acclaim and earned Adrian multiple international awards, including Best Director and Best Feature Film at the Ferrara Film Festival, Best Director at the London Independent Film Awards, and Best Feature Film at both the Hollywood Art and Movie Awards and the New York International Film Festival.

-Since becoming a Christian, Adrian’s art has taken on new life.
-His paintings are now an expression of faith and redemption—a visual ministry meant to inspire hope and light.
+Adrian’s art has taken on new spiritual life.
+His paintings are an expression of faith and redemption—a visual ministry meant to inspire hope and light.
 Each piece he creates contributes to charitable causes, transforming art into an act of giving.

 Directing Breaking Cover with Andrzej Sekuła, cinematographer of Pulp Fiction